IntrospectiveSystems/xGraph/src/README-Genesis.md

 ---
 ## Genesis.js

-The Genesis.js script file is the compiler for an xGraph System.
-When run, the script will build an xGraph cache directory from an xGraph config.json file.
+The Genesis.js script file is the kernel for an xGraph System.
+When initiated through the xgraph command line tool (xgraph x, xgraph r, or xgraph c), the script will compile an xGraph System into a cache from a config file.

-If a cache exists in the same path as the destination for the new built it will be deleted prior to removal. --Remember: Genesis will compile a system from the config file and thus all saved data from previously run systems will be lost.
+See xgraph -help for more explanation about the compiling and running options.

 ## Getting Started

+Install xgraph through npm: `npm install -g xgraph` (sudo may be necessary on linux).

+or

-Clone the xGraph Git repository for access to the Genesis.js source code or download the system dependent installer from the Introspective Systems webpage.
+Clone the xGraph Git repository for access to the Genesis.js source code.
+Once downloaded, `npm install -g .` will install the xgraph command line tool globally.
-The installer will wrap the file in the xgraph executable.

 ## Contributing